tsgates/arch-wiki-markdown/wiki/Man_Page.md

 > Colored man pages on xterm or rxvt-unicode

-Source: XFree resources file for XTerm program
+Source: XFree resources file for XTerm program[dead link 2013-09-10]

-A quick way to add color to manual pages viewed on xterm/uxterm or rxvt-unicode can be made modifying ~/.Xresources or ~/.Xdefaults.
+A quick way to add color to manual pages viewed on xterm/uxterm or rxvt-unicode is to modify ~/.Xresources.

 xterm